 Each year, the company engages large shareholders and other key constituents to discuss areas of interest or concern related to corporate governance, as well as any specific issues for the coming proxy season.
-In 2018, we spoke with a number of our largest investors on topics such as eliminating the company's classified board and supermajority voting requirements, board composition and succession planning, the company's executive compensation, environmental and social responsibility, drug pricing, and shareholders' ability to amend the bylaws, among other topics.
-The overall tone of these conversations was productive and positive, and the investors with whom we spoke were generally supportive of our performance and our overall compensation and governance policies, although a few shareholders communicated differing views on some of our governance practices.
-This feedback has been discussed with our CEO and chairman, the lead independent director, our Compensation Committee, and our Directors and Corporate Governance Committee, and it was a key input into board discussions on corporate governance topics.
-As a result of these discussions and its own deliberations, the board decided to put forward the two management proposals described below.
-We are committed to continuing to engage with our investors to ensure their diverse perspectives on corporate governance issues are thoughtfully considered.
+In 2019, we spoke with a number of investors, both large and small, on topics such as eliminating the company's classified board and supermajority voting requirements; environmental, social, and governance topics including drug pricing, product quality and safety, and our board and corporate culture; litigation and key enterprise risks; the company's executive compensation; and proxy access, among other topics.
+The overall tone of these conversations was productive and positive, and the investors with whom we spoke were generally supportive of our performance and overall compensation and governance policies, although a few shareholders communicated differing views on some of our governance practices.
+This feedback has been discussed with our chairman and CEO, the lead independent director, our Compensation Committee, and our Directors and Corporate Governance Committee, and it was a key input into board discussions on corporate governance topics.
+As a result of these discussions and its own deliberations, the board decided to amend the company's bylaws to implement proxy access and recommend in favor of the two management proposals described below.
+We are committed to continuing to engage with our investors to ensure their diverse perspectives on corporate governance and other issues are thoughtfully considered.